-96/9/EC and 2001/29/EC), is currently underway, and will have a direct impact on the current wording of the Copyright and Related Rights Act.
+96/9/EC and 2001/29/EC), although delayed, is currently underway, and will have a direct impact on the current wording of the Copyright and Related Rights Act.
+Law 11/2023 of March 22 authorizes-again-the Portuguese Government to legislate on this directive within 180 days.